Protocol Support

 pinch, and hold — are forwarded to the application under the pointer, so native

-clients get browser swipe-back, GTK pinch-zoom, and similar interactions.
+clients get browser swipe-back, GTK pinch-zoom, and similar.

 # smoke test